Dr. Deborah Wilson

 AddressP.O.
 Box 9293

-Dr. Deborah Wilson (2003) currently serves as interim chair of Behavioral and Social Sciences, is an associate professor of psychology, and a graduate faculty member.
+Dr. Deborah Wilson (2003) currently serves as chair of Behavioral and Social Sciences, is an associate professor of psychology, and a graduate faculty member.
 She is a 1992 graduate of the University of Central Arkansas, MS in Counseling Psychology and is a 2012 graduate of Walden University, PhD in Educational Psychology.
 In 1993, Wilson was licensed with the Arkansas Psychology Board as a psychological examiner and is now licensed with independent practitioner status.
 Prior to SAU, she was professionally employed as a community mental health counselor, as a psychoeducational examiner for 17 area public schools, and as an adjunct psychology instructor for SAU.
-Dr. Wilson serves as sponsor of SAU’s Psi Chi chapter, board chair of the Women’s Crisis Center of South Arkansas, and board member of F.A.C.T in Union county.
+Dr. Wilson serves Title IX as a committee member, sponsors SAU’s Psi Chi chapter, and volunteers with Compassions Foundation-Living Waters Domestic Violence shelter.
 Research interests include studying children’s issues including disproportional placement of African Americans in special education, relationship violence, and mental health issues of public school students.

 Wilson, D., & Townes, K. (2013).
 Relationship violence and its effects: Infancy through adolescence.
 Presentation at the Society for Personality and Social Psychology conference.
 New Orleans, Louisiana.